Michigan DUI Attorneys

 We conduct thorough investigations and pursue every available avenue to ensure that your rights were not violated.
 We can also help you work to have your driver’s license reinstated if it was revoked as a result of your refusal to take a breathalyzer test.

 The sooner you reach out to our legal team following your DUI arrest, the better.
 If you were not aware of Michigan’s implied consent laws and refused a breathalyzer test after being pulled over, you only have 14 days to request a hearing for driver’s license reinstatement.
 It is crucial that you contact our Michigan criminal defense lawyers as soon as possible so that we can begin building a defense on your behalf.
-With more than 100 years of combined experience, our attorneys are prepared to fight for you.
+Combining over 100 years of legal experience, our attorneys are prepared to fight for you.

 Request a free, confidential case evaluation by calling (888) 211-5798 or by submitting a contact form.